Berrylin J. Ferguson, MD

 OTHER DISEASES THAT MAY MIMIC SINUSITIS

-Viral Upper Respiratory Infection or Common Cold:
+Viral Upper Respiratory Infection (URI) or Common Cold:

 The symptoms of environmental allergies and sinusitis overlap to some degree.
-In addition, some patients may have both allergies and sinusitis.
+Additionally, some patients may have both allergies and sinusitis.
 Some symptoms that are more common with environmental allergies (and less common with sinusitis) include sneezing, clear nasal drainage, itchy nose or throat, itchy watery eyes, itchy skin, and eczema.
 In addition, allergy symptoms tend to fluctuate with the seasons or with a change in your environment, such as going from indoors to outdoors.
 Most people with allergies will notice specific triggers for their symptoms like increases in the pollen count or coming into contact with a cat or dog.

 Acid reflux (stomach acid coming up to irritate the esophagus or throat) may contribute to a number of symptoms that are commonly associated with sinusitis.
 These include thick phlegm in the throat, post-nasal drainage, chronic throat clearing, and intermittent voice changes.
 Acid reflux is treated differently than sinusitis, so it is important to make the appropriate diagnosis and begin appropriate treatment for your condition.

 In rare cases, sinus infections may spread outside the sinus cavities.
 The orbits (eye sockets) and brain are located close to the sinus cavities and may be involved with sinus infections in very rare cases.
 If you experience any of the symptoms below in association with a sinus infection, you should seek medical attention immediately.

 - Swelling or redness of the eye or eyelids